How To Sing Like Chris Cornell of Soundgarden

 #7 – Fresh Tendrils (Tabula Rasa)

 I like to start each day with a clean slate, or what is sometimes called Tabula Rasa.
 If you warm up each day as though your voice is a completely new instrument, you will be able to intuitively make small modifications and tweaks to your technique day to day as your voice and breathing fluctuates – allowing you to build the most consistent singing mechanism that is as controlled as it is confident.
-Think about it, Chris Cornell wasn’t just the Audioslave Singer Soundgarden Screamer and Temple of the Dog crooner, he was all of these things and more at once due to how versatile his singing voice was.
+Think about it, Chris Cornell wasn’t just the Audioslave Singer Soundgarden Screamer and Temple of the Dog crooner, he was able to be all of these things at the same time due to how versatile his singing voice was.
 A poppy folk song like Nearly Forgot My Broken Heart is JUST as powerful as Black Rain or Let me Drown – this is because Chris Cornell treated his voice accordingly for each song and project and started with a clean slate without trying to make Audioslave sound like Soundgarden, or his solo records sound like Temple of the Dog.
 Start each day, and even each new approach you try as Tabula Rasa – a clean slate.

 #8 – Rusty Cage (warm up properly)